Accessibility

 • Audience participation (demos, questions, shouting out) – this can be changed with pre-warning, so if you don’t want this, tell us and we will be happy to adapt this

-• Neuron Pod is dark when lights are off during shows
+• Neuron Pod is dark when the lights are dimmed during shows

 • Neuron Pod lighting can be quite bright when all the lights are on during entrance and exit